deuch/ai-services-with-containers/README.md

 **Nginx** ingress controller will route the requests to the different backends [Nginx documentation](https://github.com/kubernetes/ingress-nginx)

-**Linkerd** provide transport security with MTLS between components.
+**Linkerd** provide transport security with mTLS between components.
 [Linkerd documentation](https://linkerd.io/)

 **Mini-oidc** provide authentication (OIDC/Oauth2) [minioidc documentation](https://github.com/fernandoescolar/minioidc)
-  - 2 users are created, one for API consumption and one for human user
+  - 2 users are created with generated passwords, one for API consumption and one for human user
+  - Provide a lgin page for the UI

-**Oauth2-proxy** act as proxy to forward authentication to mini-oidc [OAuth2 Proxy documentation](https://oauth2-proxy.github.io/oauth2-proxy/)
+**Oauth2-proxy** act as a proxy to forward authentication requests to mini-oidc [OAuth2 Proxy documentation](https://oauth2-proxy.github.io/oauth2-proxy/)

-File share is used to share datas for asynchronous call or logging or License consumption
+File share is used to share datas for asynchronous calls, logging or License consumption.

 ## Available charts